-Blandford Rapid Recovery Planning Committee with guidance from PVPC Plan Facilitators
+Chester Rapid Recovery Planning Committee with guidance from PVPC Plan Facilitators

-The budget can fluctuate based on the scope of services desired, needs of the Town, and the schedule for the deliverables.
+Low Budget (\$5,000-\$15,000 assuming this project is completed primarily in-house) The budget can fluctuate based on the scope of services desired, needs of the Town, and the schedule for the deliverables.
 A budget for implementation of the new brand should be assessed as well, and most implementation costs are not included in what is outlined here (other than print or digital collateral).
 The new brand will have to be applied across a variety of different instances, including creation of new materials like stationery, infographics and signage.

+Consensus on the RRP Committee indicates that the Town, with potential assistance from the newly formed Business and Civic Association (BCA), will likely choose to implement most or all of this project in-house without hiring a consultant.
 Should the Town decide to hire a consulting/design firm to assist with brand launch/implementation, a retainer agreement with the firm could be highly beneficial to a new brand launch.

 Below is a list of services with an estimated range of associated costs to help with the estimation of cost for the project.
-Advice provided by Selbert Perkins Design (SME) suggests that the Town will likely be highly selective in determining the range of services to include in the budget.
+Advice provided by Selbert Perkins Design (SME) suggests that the Town should be highly selective in determining the range of services (if any) to include in the budget.

-- Brand Strategy \$5-10K
+- Brand Strategy \$5-\$10K

-- Stakeholder engagement (interviews) \$5 15K
+- Stakeholder engagement (interviews) \$5 \$15K

-- Public Engagement (survey online or in person) \$10K 20K
+- Public Engagement (survey online or in person) \$10K \$20K

-- Logo/Identity Design \$15 25K
+- Logo/Identity Design \$15 \$25K

-- City/Town Seal \$15 25K
+- City/Town Seal \$15 \$25K

 - Brand extension supporting visuals \$10K \$20K

 - Print or digital collateral \$5K \$50K

 - Brand Guide \$5 \$20K

-In addition to municipal funds, the following are appropriate sources: American Rescue Plan Act (ARPA)
+In addition to municipal funds, the following are appropriate sources: